 Ergonomic Handles: Designed for minimal hand fatigue during prolonged procedures.

-Detailed Overview of GerMedUSA's Hemostat Clamps
+Types of Hemostat Clamps

 1. Bainbridge Forceps